15 Press Release Best Practices to Boost Small Business PR

 What are the best practices for writing press releases?

 Press release best practices for writing your story include both content and format.
 You should follow standard press release formatting guidelines to start with.
 Then find a coverage-worthy angle, write a compelling press release headline and subheadline, and add a 300 to 500-word summary of your news.
 Finish with a call to action and ensure journalists have your contact information if they need more details.

 How can I hire someone to write my press release?

-There are many options available if you want to hire someone to write a press release.
-Among the most affordable is to hire a PR copywriting expert from Fiverr to write your story for as little as $20 dollars.
-Alternatively, you can outsource press release writing, proofing, and distribution in one to seasoned media professionals at eReleases or source industry-specific experts to write your release from CorpWriting.
+There are many ways to hire someone to write your press release.
+Among the most affordable is to hire a freelancer from Fiverr to write your story, with many services starting at around $20 dollars.
+Alternatively, you can outsource press release writing, proofing, and distribution in one to seasoned media professionals at eReleases, or source industry-specific experts to write your release from CorpWriting.

 Following press release best practices allows you to cut through the noise, prove your story deserves media coverage, and make it easy for journalists to provide an extra PR boost.
 Make your story scannable and valuable and provide additional resources journalists need to develop their own stories.
 Follow press release SEO best practices to make them discoverable in search engines and up the engagement factor with statistics, multimedia, and quotes.

 If you need help, eReleases offers the best press release writing services.
 A call will be scheduled with you to learn details about your news and your company goals, and an industry-knowledgeable media pro will write your press release.
 While other release services may offer one or two rounds of edits, eReleases’ editors collaborate with you until you’re 100% satisfied.
 Click below to get started today.